Andrea Sorrentino

-Andrea Sorrentino (born April 21, 1982 in Naples) is an Italian comic book artist known for his work for DC Comics, Marvel and Image Comics.
+Andrea Sorrentino (born April 21, 1982) is an Italian comic book artist known for his work for DC Comics, Marvel and Image Comics.
 His work includes I, Vampire and Green Arrow for DC Comics, Uncanny X-Men, All-New X-Men and Old Man Logan for Marvel and Gideon Falls for Image Comics.

 He his known for his unique style made of heavy inks and creative layouts.

 In December 2012 he was awarded 'Best Comic artist of 2012' by IGN.

 In July 2019 he won, together with writer Jeff Lemire, an Eisner Award for their creator-owned series Gideon Falls.

 Career

 Sorrentino's first published work was for 'God of War' in 2010, written by Marv Wolfman (based on the Sony videogame for PlayStation), for Wildstorm.
 He then went to illustrate I, Vampire for DC Comics with writer Joshua Hale Fialkov.
 After a 15 issues run on the series, Sorrentino rose to popularity in the comics industry thanks to his work with writer Jeff Lemire on Green Arrow from 2013 to 2014.

-In 2015 he signed an exclusive contract with Marvel and worked with writer Brian Michael Bendis on two X-Men annuals (for Uncanny X-Men and All-New X-Men), on two All-New X-Men issues, and then on the Old Man Logan limited series.
+In 2015, he signed an exclusive contract with Marvel and worked with writer Brian Michael Bendis on two X-Men annuals (for Uncanny X-Men and All-New X-Men), on two All-New X-Men issues, and then on the Old Man Logan limited series.

-In 2016 he has rejoined writer Jeff Lemire to produce art for the ongoing Old Man Logan series.
+In 2016, he has rejoined writer Jeff Lemire to produce art for the ongoing Old Man Logan series.
 After 16 issues he announced he would leave the series for another important Marvel project, Secret Empire.

-in 2017 he worked on Marvel's Secret Empire event, drawing 4 out of the 10 main issues, the Marvel Free Comic Book Day 2017 special and the Secret Empire: Omega issue.
+In 2017, he worked on Marvel's Secret Empire event, drawing 4 out of the 10 main issues, the Marvel Free Comic Book Day 2017 special and the Secret Empire: Omega issue.

 In October 2017, he announced a new collaboration with writer Jeff Lemire for an Image Comics creator-owned horror ongoing series: Gideon Falls.
 The series started in March 2018 and in June 2018 it was announced to be adapted for TV by Hivemind, with Lemire and Sorrentino serving as Executive Producers on the project.
 In October 2019, Aquaman and Saw director James Wan, was also announced to join the TV adaptation as Executive Producer.